spiral/docs/database/introspection.md

 Command         | Description
 ---             | ---
-db:list         | Get list of databases, their tables and records count. db:table        | View table schema of default or specific database.
+db:list         | Get the list of databases, their tables, and records count. db:table        | View table schema of default or a specific database.

 ```
 > ./spiral.cli db:table people --database=postgres